 “Eradicating poverty in all its forms and dimensions, including extreme poverty, is the greatest global challenge and an indispensable requirement for sustainable development”

-– Preamble to Transforming our world: the 2030 Agenda for Sustainable Development
+– Preamble to Transforming our world: the 2030 Agenda for Sustainable Development.
+The United Nations.

-LEEG-net (Legal & Economic Empowerment Global Network) plays a catalytic role in implementing the United Nations' 2030 Agenda for Sustainable Development.
+As a UN partnership for the Sustainable Development Goals, LEEG-net (Legal & Economic Empowerment Global Network) plays a catalytic role in implementing the 2030 Agenda for Sustainable Development.

 Guided by a human rights based approach, our mission is to foster legal innovation and empowerment of the poor and disadvantaged groups towards meeting the “greatest global challenge of eradicating poverty” which is the unifying thread throughout the 17 Goals, 169 targets and 232+ global indicators of the 2030 Agenda.